 This helps to ensure Western Australia has a safe immunisation program and to maintain community confidence in our program.

-If the side effects after vaccination seem severe or persist, or if you have any concerns:
+Whilst WAVSS can provide advice to clinicians regarding AEFI assessment, it cannot provide acute management advice to patients.
+If you are experiencing side effects after vaccination seem severe or persist, or if you have any concerns:

 Operating hours for the WAVSS team are 9.00am to 5.00pm, Monday to Friday (except public holidays).
 The online system is always available.